hiker/PSyclone/doc/getting_going.rst

 Once you have the necessary dependencies installed and your environment configured, you can check that things are working by using the PSyclone test suite.
-These tests is not required and can be skipped if preferred:
+These tests are not required and can be skipped if preferred:
 ::